Jmtechh/How-to-map-a-network-drive/README.md

 <img src="https://i.imgur.com/Y3ghgB0.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-After creating the share drives.
-I then created a security group for the HR drive.
-This allows me to add users to this specific security group which enables users access to the drive based on weather or not they are apart of the security group.
+After creating the shared drives, I set up a security group for the **HR drive**.
+This allows me to control access by adding users to the group—only those who are members will be granted permission to the drive.

 <img src="https://i.imgur.com/mhMmQnp.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-I then created a secuirty group for the Personal drive.
+I then created a security group for the Personal drive.

 <img src="https://i.imgur.com/9IYaK29.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>